AutoNation - Growth Through Share Buybacks

 Calculation 2

 Our second calculation is almost the same as the first calculation, but with one difference.
-Instead of 100 million outstanding shares we assume only 62.5 million outstanding shares.
-In the last 10 years AutoNation reduced the number of outstanding shares about 10 million per year and in the last years multiple share buyback programs of additional $250 million have been authorized.
+Instead of 100 million outstanding shares, we assume only 62.5 million outstanding shares.
+In the last 10 years, AutoNation reduced the number of outstanding shares about 10 million per year, and in the last years, multiple share buyback programs of additional $250 million have been authorized.
 In the next calculation, I assume that the number of outstanding shares will be reduced about 3.75 million per year.
-Considering the current stock price about $150 million a year would be necessary – a number that seems realistic to me.
+Considering the current stock price, about $150 million a year would be necessary - a number that seems realistic to me.
 This little adjustment would lead to an intrinsic value of $56.01.

 Source: Own work